awslabs/amazon-kinesis-client/docs/multilang/configuring-credential-providers.md

 ## Sample Provider Configuration

-In a Properties file, an `AWSCredentialsProperty` configuration might look like:
+In a Properties file, an `AwsCredentialsProperty` configuration might look like:
 ```
-AWSCredentialsProvider = StsAssumeRoleCredentialsProvider|<arn>|<sessionName>
+AwsCredentialsProvider = StsAssumeRoleCredentialsProvider|<arn>|<sessionName>
 ```
 This basic configuration creates an [StsAssumeRoleCredentialsProvider][sts-assume-provider] with an ARN and session name.

 While functional, this configuration is limited.
 For example, this configuration cannot set a regional endpoint (e.g., VPC use case).

-Leveraging nested properties, an `AWSCredentialsProperty` value might change to:
+Leveraging nested properties, an `AwsCredentialsProperty` value might change to:
 ```
-AWSCredentialsProvider = KclSTSAssumeRoleSessionCredentialsProvider|<arn>|<sessionName>\
+AwsCredentialsProvider = KclSTSAssumeRoleSessionCredentialsProvider|<arn>|<sessionName>\
     |endpointRegion=us-east-1|externalId=spartacus
 ```
 N.B.
 Backslash (`\`) is for multi-line legibility and is not required.

 You can create a default [DefaultCredentialsProvider][default-credentials-provider] by passing it in the config like:
 ```
-AWSCredentialsProvider = DefaultCredentialsProvider
+AwsCredentialsProvider = DefaultCredentialsProvider
 ```

 ## Nested Properties

-KCL multilang supports "nested properties" on the `AWSCredentialsProvider` key in the properties file.
+KCL multilang supports "nested properties" on the `AwsCredentialsProvider` key in the properties file.
 The [Backus-Naur form][bnf] of the value:
 ```
 <property-value> ::= <provider-class> ["|" <required-param>]* ["|" <nested-property>]*